AventusProtocolFoundation/docs/docs/protocolClassic.md

 As the Protocol is currently deployed to Rinkeby we've introduced an AVT Faucet (similar to Ethereum's faucet) to release testnet AVTs for use with the Protocol.

-This can be accessed via the AVTFaucet contract deployed on Rinkeby [here](TODO).
+This can be accessed via the AVTFaucet contract deployed on Rinkeby - see above.

 #### Event Deposit